-In other words, onboarding shouldn’t be viewed as a run-of-the-mill task that simply needs to be ticked off the onboarding checklist.
-A well-thought-out onboarding strategy is essential if you’re serious about retention.
+In other words, employee onboarding shouldn’t be viewed as a run-of-the-mill task that simply needs to be ticked off the onboarding checklist.
+A well-thought-out onboarding plan is essential if you’re serious about retention.

 YOU MIGHT LIKE: How to calculate your company’s attrition rate

-How can you establish a more effective onboarding process at your company?
+How can you establish a more effective onboarding plan at your company?

 Once you’ve decided to upgrade your onboarding program, it can seem like an intimidating process to change it.
 Software like ours can help guide you through it, but let’s break down the major steps you need to take a new employee’s onboarding experience on a new level.

 1. Shift your focus from a one-off onboarding ‘event’ to a long-term integration plan

 To begin with, it’s important to realize that thorough onboarding doesn’t just happen on the new hire’s first day, or even in the first week or two.
 In fact, we recommend treating the onboarding process as more of an ongoing integration plan.
 As we discussed in one of our earlier blogs on employee retention, it can take six months to a year (sometimes longer) for a new employee to get up to speed with their tenured colleagues and get comfortable in a new company culture.